 11. Decolonisation of knowledge on Land Governance as per Higher Education – An ethnographical experience from West Africa

 Epilogue: A long way towards a Decolonial Future in African Higher Education: An alternative Perspective from Hybridity

 Irina Turner, Emnet Woldegiorgis, Abraham Brahima

 Emnet Tadesse Woldegiorgis is an Associate Professor of Higher Education Studies at the Ali Mazrui Center for Higher Education, University of Johannesburg, South Africa.
-He has published several academic works on theories of regionalization, student mobility, cost-sharing, partnership models, and harmonisation of higher education systems in Africa.
+He has published several academic works on theories of regionalisation, student mobility, cost-sharing, partnership models, and harmonisation of higher education systems in Africa.

 Irina Turner holds the position as Academic Councillor at the chair of African Language Studies I at Bayreuth University, Germany.
-Her research interests are interdisciplinary questions of cultural and media studies, political communication and applied linguistics with a focus on multilingualism in South Africa.
+Her research interests are interdisciplinary questions of cultural and media studies, political communication, and applied linguistics with a focus on multilingualism in South Africa.

 Abraham Brahima is currently a Research Associate at the African Centre for Advanced Studies (CAHE, Université d’Abomey-Calavi), Benin.
-His research and teaching interests include African philosophy, philosophy and sociology of science, theory of knowledge, language policies in Africa and postcolonial translation.
+His research and teaching interests include African philosophy, philosophy and sociology of science, theory of knowledge, language policies in Africa, and postcolonial translation.